seanreed1111/sql-recipes/recipes.md

 Solution
-Oracle supports the standard HAVING clause for SELECT statements, and the COUNT function, which together can identify single instances of data in a table or result.
+SQL supports the standard HAVING clause for SELECT statements, and the COUNT function, which together can identify single instances of data in a table or result.
 The following SELECT statement solves the problem of finding if the surname Fay is unique in the employee table.

 SELECT last_name, COUNT(*) FROM employee
 WHERE last_name = 'Fay' GROUP BY last_name HAVING COUNT(*) = 1;